-To withdraw from a course, students must complete a Change of Registration form in collaboration with their advisor or Academic Program Coordinator (APC) and submit it to the Office of Academic Affairs.
+To withdraw from a course, students must complete a Change of Registration form in collaboration with their advisor and submit it to the Office of Academic Affairs.
 The form and instructions for completing it are available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.